 In 2009, the Council of Australian Governments (COAG)* endorsed the National Partnership Agreement on Natural Disaster Resilience.
 This agreement provided Commonwealth funding to local regions to increase the resilience of their communities to natural disasters.
 As a condition of this initial funding, each State and Territory was required to undertake risk assessments to inform and address priorities for risk mitigation.

-In 2013, the State Emergency Management Committee (SEMC) initiated the State Risk Project, which was designed to gain a comprehensive and consistent understanding of the risks faced at state, district and local levels.
+In 2013 the State Emergency Management Committee (SEMC) initiated the State Risk Project, which was designed to build a comprehensive and consistent understanding of the risks faced at state, district and local levels.
 Consequently, a series of state-level risk assessment workshops were held to assess the risks posed by seven sudden-onset natural hazards.
 The initial hazards assessed were heatwave, flood, bushfire, cyclone, tsunami, earthquake and storm.
 The results were reported to the Commonwealth in 2013 and an update of the state's risk profile was delivered in 2017.

 The State Risk Project uses both the methodology and criteria outlined in the National Emergency Risk Assessment Guidelines (NERAG) and internationally recognised standards for the risk assessment process (AS/NZS ISO 31000:2009).
-Assessments, based on a worst-case scenario event (and a near worst-case scenario event for State-level), are conducted in workshop settings.
-The scenarios are scalable for state, district and local levels and are tailored accordingly.
+Assessments, based on a worst-case scenario event (and a near worst-case scenario event for state-level), are conducted in workshop settings.
+The scenarios are scalable for state, district and local levels, and are tailored accordingly.
 This methodology ensures all data is consistent and can be compared.

-The district level risk assessment workshop program (for priority hazards) across all of the State's EM districts took place during 2015 and 2016.
-Our understanding of risks has grown significantly, largely as a result of the risk data collected in the project's district phase.
+The district level risk assessment workshop program (for priority hazards) across all of the state's EM districts took place during 2015 and 2016.
+Our understanding of risks has grown significantly, largely as a result of the data collected in the project's district phase.
 Risk data was used to create comprehensive risk reports and risk profiles for each EM district in WA.
 These reports are now available on our District page.